In this article

 Corporation

-C corporations receive special tax treatment as part of the tax cuts that took place following the JOBS Act.
+C corporations receive special tax treatment as part of the Tax Cuts and Jobs Act (TCJA).
 Since 2018, corporations have paid a flat 21% corporate tax rate.

 S corporation